Black Walnut Juglans Nigra: The Weight Loss Herb

 Black walnut, scientifically known as Juglans nigra, is a deciduous tree in the walnut family, Juglandaceae.
-Native to North America, it thrives in riparian zones from southern Ontario to central Texas.
-Valuable and attractive, this forest tree is prized for its fine straight-grained woodPopular for solid furniture and gunstocks, it’s a true gem of the forest.
+Native to North America, it thrives in riparian areas from southern Ontario to central Texas.
+This valuable and striking tree is highly regarded for its fine, straight-grained wood.
+Known for its use in solid furniture and gunstocks, it is truly a gem of the forest.

 The black walnut tree is a slow-growing tree that can reach up to 100 feet tall and 50 feet wide.
 It has a large, spreading crown that provides ample shade during hot summers.
 The tree produces edible nuts that are enclosed in a hard, thick shell.
 The nuts are used in a variety of culinary applications, including baking, cooking, and snacking.